Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Design Implications

-Many governance scholars identify social learning and building social capital as important conditions for increasing resilience and sustainability ~\cite{berkes2010devolution,folke2005adaptive,gelcich2014towards}, without which each center must arrive at an optimum arrangement through trial and error \cite{ostrom1999coping}.
-However, many platforms do not offer formal forums for administrators in different centers to communicate with one another, leading to inefficiencies such as the building of redundant tools~\citep{jhaver2019automated}.
+Many governance scholars identify social learning and building social capital as essential conditions for increasing resilience and sustainability ~\citep{berkes2010devolution,folke2005adaptive,gelcich2014towards}, without which each center must arrive at an optimum arrangement through trial and error \citep{ostrom1999coping}.
+However, many platforms do not offer formal avenues for administrators in different centers to communicate with one another, leading to inefficiencies such as the building of redundant tools~\citep{jhaver2019automated}.
 Allowing for cross-cutting membership permits members to be in multiple communities and enables knowledge transfer.
 In their analysis of Wikia, \citet{zhu2014impact} found that when users participate in multiple communities, their membership helps the survival of each due to the transfer of best practices.